 BA: Yes, exactly.
 It happens in war that the soldiers have no accountability for any sex crimes they might commit.
-Until recently, there was no accountability for crimes against civilians, you know, for all sorts of other crimes.
+Until recently, there was no accountability for crimes against civilians for all sorts of other crimes.
 So that was going on, Cassese understood, but what was this other thing?
 Well, this other thing turned out to be a policy on the part of Serb nationalist forces, both army and militia.
 We discovered it in two sources: the RAM plan and the Brana plan.
 These were discovered surreptitiously, and therefore we have evidence that these forces ordered the use of rape as a weapon of terror.
-So, their forces would enter a Muslim village, say.
+Their forces would enter a Muslim village.
 By the way, in the cities everyone was mixed with everyone else, and people were in so-called mixed marriages, although they never thought of them that way.
-I mean, under Tito people didn’t identify so much as Serb or Bosnian, you know, they were just Yugoslavs, and they married each other.
+I mean, under Tito people didn’t identify so much as Serb or Bosnian, they were just Yugoslavs, and they married each other.
 But a lot of these mixed couples had to leave.
 They were terrified of what would happen to them.

-AA: And sorry, when you say mixed marriages too, you’re saying, like, in general there were divisions, that like Serbs tended to be Christian?
+AA: And sorry, when you say mixed marriages too, you’re saying in general there were divisions, that like Serbs tended to be Christian?
 And who tended to be Muslims?

-BA: Serbs were nominally Orthodox Christians, and the Bosnians tended to be Muslims, secular, very secular, although anyone could be a Bosnian.
+BA: Serbs were nominally Orthodox Christians, and the Bosnians tended to be Muslims, very secular, although anyone could be a Bosnian.
 It was just a very secular region, and most of Yugoslavia was very secular.
-It was communist you know.
+It was communist, you know.

 AA: Right.
 Okay, so when you say mixed marriages this meant nationality and religion, but prior to this time it mostly hadn’t been a big deal.

-BA: It had not been a big deal at all, but now as the Serbs were advancing and killing people for being Muslims or Croats; that was their rhetoric.
+BA: It had not been a big deal at all, but now as the Serbs were advancing and killing people for being Muslims or Croats, that was their rhetoric.
 A lot of people became frightened, and they hadn’t thought of themselves in those terms before, and they left.
 By the way, the religious identity is a sham.
 I mean, it’s just a pretense for animosity.
 Most of these people didn’t care at all about creed or spirituality or anything that you might get from a religion.
 It was about identity, and they felt their identity was threatened, I suppose.
-The Serb policies were extremely masculinist and so they would come into it— so I got I got a little waylaid.
-Let me get back.

 “We woke up one morning and we saw the army ringing the hills around Sarajevo.
 And we thought, ‘Oh, they must be doing some exercises,’ and then they started shooting us.”

 So you have a terrible, terrible situation because then, when the pregnancies of these prisoners came to a place, like eighth or ninth months, where the women would die if they attempted an abortion, then their captors would let them go.
-And here was the policy behind it: according to Serb nationalist rhetoric, narrative, story, any child born with a Serb father would be Serb, and any child who was Serb no matter how he was raised— and I say he advisedly— would recognize when he reached maturity that he was Serb and would claim the area where he was as part of Mother Serbia.
+And here was the policy behind it: according to Serb nationalist rhetoric, narrative, story, any child born with a Serb father would be Serb, and any child who was Serb no matter how he was raised would recognize when he reached maturity that he was Serb and would claim the area where he was as part of Mother Serbia.
 So the idea was that these women were containers for little Serb soldiers, and they heard over and over again, “Now you’re going to make a little Serb soldier.
-Now you’re going to get up to the Austrian border, will you, and you know claim— your little Serb soldier will increase Mother Serbia.”
-They would release these women, maybe into the forest or maybe into a nearby town, and somehow they met various fates.
-Some of them got into the refugee system, some of them got to the hospital, the big hospital, Rapija Hospital[RH1] in Zagreb, which is where I learned most of what I learned.
-A couple of instances I learned about followed the suggestion of Muslim religious leaders in Bosnia and went home to their families where they gave birth to these babies and included them in their families, but not very many.
+Now you’re going to get up to the Austrian border and your little Serb soldier will increase Mother Serbia.”
+They would release these women, maybe into the forest or maybe into a nearby town, and they met various fates.
+Some of them got into the refugee system, some of them got to the big hospital in Zagreb, which is where I learned most of what I learned.
+A couple of instances, I followed the suggestion of Muslim religious leaders in Bosnia and went home to their families where they gave birth to these babies and included them in their families, but not very many.
 According to the director of the psychiatric institute at Rapcha Hospital, the first thing the doctors had to do was treat women for suicidal tendencies, and if they survived those then they were generally homicidal or infanticidal, they wanted to kill these babies.
-This was a terrible thing for them to contemplate, so many of them, most of those mothers, just left the hospital and went out into the night, abandoning the babies in the hospital.
+This was a terrible thing for them to contemplate, most of those mothers just left the hospital and went out into the night, abandoning the babies in the hospital.
 Fortunately there were good orphanages and others took them in, but many children were born that way.

-AA: Do we have a sense, Beverly, of how many women did this happen to?
+AA: Do we have a sense, Beverly, of how many women this happened to?

 BA: No. Endless numbers.
-I mean, at the tribunal— see the reason we don’t know, I mean, thousands it has to have been thousands.
+It has to have been thousands.
 I’ve been to a rape camp, which had been a restaurant, and I saw detritus, debris, women’s underpants.
 But how many of these women, then, if they survive and give birth and abandon the baby, where do they have to go?
 They have to go home to their village, or home to their family in the city if that’s how it happens.
 And they don’t want to be known as a victim of this or as a survivor.
 It ruins their lives to have that known.